Skip to main content

 Sign up to get the latest insights and analysis on Israel-Palestine, alongside Turkey Unpacked and other MEE newsletters

-Suwaid's apparent disappearance is the latest in a string of Israeli abductions.
+Suwaid's temporary disappearance is one of the latest in a string of Israeli abductions.

 On 15 October, Israeli forces abducted a 60-year-old nun from the town of Qaouzah.
 She was released two days later through UN mediation.